Important Divorce Advice For Men: Six Things To Keep In Mind

 This is especially important if you have children with your new former spouse.
 You're going to need to work together on certain issues in regards to custody and other things involving the children.
 Being kind and reasonable can also make the process of dividing assets easier during the divorce process.
 A bit of civility can go a long way, so try to be nice when you can.

-Also, you should never say bad things about your ex in front of your children.
+One of the most common divorce tips regarding children is that you should never say bad things about your ex in front of your children.
 You might not like them very much as a person right now, but that is still your child's parent.

-4. You'll need time to heal
+4. Give yourself time to heal

 Working through these problems might wind up taking you quite a bit of time.
 If you need to try to understand what happened, then working with a therapist is going to be smart.
 They can help you to unpack everything that you're going through so that you can come to an understanding.
 You'll be able to see where things went wrong and hopefully, you can use this information to avoid similar problems in the future.